 Partial refunds for registrations of desexed pets will be provided prior to 10 October each year or within six months of initial registration (proof required).
 To request a partial refund, please submit a pet registration refund form(PDF, 239KB).

-Find more information about microchipping on the Department of Agriculture website.
+Find more information about microchipping on the Animal Welfare Victoria website.